Skip to main content

 Initialize the VowenaClient with your network configuration.

-NETWORKS.testnet provides pre-configured values for contractId, rpcUrl, networkPassphrase, and usdcAddress so you don’t need to look them up.
+NETWORKS.mainnet provides pre-configured values for contractId, rpcUrl, networkPassphrase, and usdcAddress so you don’t need to look them up.

 3